 The Digestive Powerhouse

-2. Killing Harmful Microorganisms: The highly acidic environment of the stomach serves as a defense mechanism, killing many harmful bacteria and pathogens that might enter our digestive system.
+- Killing Harmful Microorganisms: The stomach has a highly acidic pH, which acts as a protection system since it can eliminate many dangerous bacteria and other pathogens that may find their way into our digestive system.

 Read This – Can Constipation Cause Fever?